gtluu/timsvision/README.md

+# Demo Branch

+## This is a demo branch of TIMSvision using MALDI-TIMS-qTOF IMS data from MSV000088438

 # TIMSvision: a tool to visualize multidimensional imaging mass spectrometry datasets

 TIMSvision is a simple data visualization tool developed in Python 3.7 using Dash to be able to easily and quickly